hallidayz/CodeRev4Minds/README.md

 ## 📄 License

+**PROPRIETARY SOFTWARE LICENSE**

+This software is proprietary to AC MiNDS, LLC and is protected by copyright laws and international treaties.

+**RESTRICTIONS:**
+- No copying, modification, or distribution without written permission
+- No reverse engineering or decompilation
+- No commercial use without license agreement
+- All rights reserved

+For licensing inquiries, contact: legal@acminds.com

-This project is licensed under the MIT License - see the LICENSE file for details.
+See the LICENSE file for complete terms and conditions.

 ## 🆘 Support